sshark/thrillingbytes/Looking at A Monad Through An Example.md

 # Looking at A Monad Through An Example
 There are many articles written about Monad.
 I want to show how a Monad is used in practice with an example and then  explain why a Monad is needed.
 Let's begin right away.

-*The code snippet in this article is using Scala 3 syntax*
+*The code snippets in this article are using Scala 3 syntax*

 This article uses these 2 functions as example,
 ``` scala